ndugger/pathfinder/readme.md

       .post('/baz', async req => { ... });
 ```

-Groups allow you to specify routes that live under a path, so if I wanted to group paths under '/foo', and I add a get '/bar' to that group, you can access that get via '/foo/bar'.
+Groups allow you to specify routes that live under a path, so if I wanted to group paths under `'/foo'`, and I add a get `'/bar'` to that group, you can access it get via `'/foo/bar'`.

 When dealing with groups, you can chain `get`, `post`, `put`, `del`, and even child `group`ings.